Jan 4, 2019 2:05:00 PM

 If your patient presents with a number of digestive issues that need attention, you’ll want to opt for a broad-based, full spectrum multi-strain probiotic that contains multiple active strains of microorganisms.

 If a patient’s diet is low in fermented foods, if your goal is to help them normalize or regulate digestion, or if they’re traveling abroad and simply want to support digestive health, a general probiotic works well.

 However, if you have a targeted goal in mind, there are newer precision probiotics that help support specific issues, such as a need for promoting healthy vaginal flora or supporting GI tract health.

 In addition to verifying the quality of the live cultures on the label by noting potency at the time of expiration, paying attention to the quality of the raw materials is also important.

-Many patients experience dairy sensitivity in some form—whether through bloating or bowel irregularity—and giving them a probiotic made with dairy will conflict with the results you’re aiming for.
+Many patients experience dairy sensitivity in some form—whether through bloating or bowel irregularity—and giving them a probiotic made with dairy may conflict with the results you’re aiming for.
 The same goes for probiotics that contain whey protein versus vegan protein.

 Five years ago, the functional medicine community would have stood behind the idea that the more live microorganisms you can pack into a capsule, the better the quality of the probiotic.
 It was all about concentration.

 Now we understand that the quality of the strains themselves is really what determines the potency of a probiotic supplement.
 ID-provided strains backed by research studies have helped shift this understanding, and they can be useful to practitioners, too.
 Probiotics that have an ID number attached to them can be linked to a published study that shows the strain’s effectiveness.
 To find that research, simply search for the ID stamp assigned to the family strain associated with the product.